TdjHJ9zM5k/android-app-https-decryption-ssl-unpinning/README.md

 ## Definitions
 - **Root:** The process or state of gaining administrative (superuser) privileges on an Android device.
 Root access allows users to modify system files and settings that are otherwise restricted.
 - **Magisk:** A widely used systemless rooting tool for Android devices.
 It allows modifications without altering the system partition and supports modules (like MagiskTrustUserCerts) for additional functionalities.
-- **Certificate Authority Certificates:** Digital certificates issued by trusted certificate authorities to verify the legitimacy of SSL/TLS certificates, establishing trust for secure communications.
+- **CA Certificates:** Digital certificates issued by trusted certificate authorities to verify the legitimacy of SSL/TLS certificates, establishing trust for secure communications.
 - **Certificate Unpinning:** The practice of bypassing certificate pinning, which is a security measure used by apps to accept only specific certificates.
 Unpinning involves modifying the application or its environment to accept other certificates, enabling interception of HTTPS traffic.
+- **Xposed**: A framework for Android that allows modules to modify the behavior of the system and apps at runtime without altering APKs or firmware.
+It is commonly used to bypass security mechanisms such as certificate pinning.
+- **Charles Proxy**: A web debugging proxy application that captures HTTP and HTTPS traffic between a device and the internet.
+It is widely used for analyzing, modifying, and troubleshooting network communications during app development.

 ---